3DBAG/CityBuf/readme.md

 - **CityJSON**: 22.31 seconds
 - **CityJSONSeq**: 11.04 seconds
 - **CityBuf**: 4.54 seconds

-# CityBuf file layout
-A CityBuf (`.cb`) file is binary encoded and consists of the following parts (very similar to flatgeobuf):

-1. Magic bytes.
-The first 8 bytes of a CityBuf file are a signature, containing: ASCII `FCB`, followed by the spec major version (currently 00), then `FCB` again, then the spec patch version (currently 02).
-2. Header.
-A length-prefixed flatbuffer Header record (see `CityBufHeader.fbs`)
-3. Data.
-A concatenation of length-prefixed flabuffer records (see `CityBufFeature.fbs`).

-The length prefixes are `Uint32`.

-Any 64-bit flatbuffer value contained anywhere in the file (for example coordinates) is aligned to 8 bytes from the start of the file or feature to allow for direct memory access.

-Encoding of any string value is assumed to be UTF-8.

-## CityBufFeatures
-The features in the Data portion of an CityBuf file are modelled after [CityJSONFeatures](https://www.cityjson.org/specs/2.0.1/#text-sequences-and-streaming-with-cityjsonfeature).
-There is support for all the CityJSON geometry types and Semantic surfaces.
-One should be able to do a lossless conversion to/from CityJSON features (excluding the unsupported features).

-Specificalities:
-- `null` values in the geometry semantic values list are encoded as the maximum value of a `Uint32`.

- Currently not supported are Geometry templates, Appearance and Extensions.
-Geometry templates and textures should be straighforward to add to the CityBuf specification.
-For extensions it is not immediately clear how that would work within CityBuf.

-## Attributes
-To store attribute values we adopt [the approach from flatgeobuf](https://worace.works/2022/03/12/flatgeobuf-implementers-guide/#properties-schema-representation-columns-and-columntypes): a column schema that is stored in the columns vector field in the header (or optionally inside the features, in case  attributes are different for each feature) and a custom binary `attributes` buffer that contains the attribute values and references the column schema, ie each value is encoded as:

-- u16 (2 bytes) column index — this indicates the “key”, by way of pointing to the index of the appropriate column in the Columns vector
-- Appropriate per-type binary representation.
-Depending on the ColumnType, sometimes these are statically sized and sometimes they include a length prefix.
-So for a Bool column it will always be 3 bytes — 2 for the index and 1 for the bool itself (u8, little-endian).
-For a String, it’s variable, with 2 bytes for the column index, then a 4-byte unsigned length, then a UTF-8 encoding of the String.

 # Implementation status
 There are the following Python scripts: